maziac/DeZog/documentation/Usage.md

 - name: The (human readable) name of DeZog as it appears in vscode.
 - unitTests: Only required if the configuration contains unit tests.
 Leave empty if you don't provide unit tests.
 Only one configuration can have this attribute set to true.
 - remoteType: For DeZog to work it is necessary to connect it to some 'Remote'.
-This can be an emulator like ZEsarUX, the internal Z80 simulator or real ZX Next HW connected via serial interface (Note: the serial interface is currently under evelopment).
+This can be an emulator like ZEsarUX, the internal Z80 simulator or real ZX Next HW connected via serial interface.
     - "zsim": Use the internal simulator.
 See [Internal Z80 Simulator](#the-internal-z80-simulator).
     - "zrcp": Use ZEsarUX through the ZRCP (ZEsarUX Remote Control Protocol) via a socket.
 See [ZEsarUX](#zesarux).
     - "serial": Use a (USB-) serial connection connected to the UART of the ZX Next.
 See [Serial Interface](#serial-interface).